microsoft/nni/docs/en_US/Compressor/Pruner.md

 ## AutoCompress Pruner
 For each round, AutoCompressPruner prune the model for the same sparsity to achive the overall sparsity:
-        1. Generate sparsities distribution using SimualtedAnnealingPruner
+        1. Generate sparsities distribution using SimulatedAnnealingPruner
         2. Perform ADMM-based structured pruning to generate pruning result for the next round.
            Here we use `speedup` to perform real pruning.